 “For trade or pleasure?”

-“A bit of both, mayhap, but definitely trade.
-Restoration, perhaps, if we happen to find a reputable healer.”
+“A bit of both, perhaps, but definitely trade.
+Restoration as well, if we happen to find a reputable healer.”

 “Ah.”
 The Knight nods.
 “Say no more.
-My body creaks from age and scars—every morning is a new ordeal.”
+My body creaks from age and scars—every morning is a test of my will.”

 “Your sorrow is mine, Kai Justicer.
 Long has it been since I have drawn the gaze of a comely maiden.
-And judging by your weathered features, I’d wager you know exactly what I speak of.”
+And judging by your weathered visage, I’d wager you know what I speak of.”